 Tess is Dr. Lackey’s Physician Assistant.
 She obtained a Bachelor of Arts in Chemistry from Taylor University and a Master of Physician Assistant Studies from Butler University.
 Tess grew up in Evansville, Indiana – just two miles down the street from Dr. Lackey!
-She has always loved science and the human body, and she enjoys building relationships with her patients.

 Working in orthopedics has given her great joy, as she loves staying active and so enjoys helping others regain their strength and mobility.

 Bethany’s passion lies in helping others.
 She is known for having a smile on her face the second she walks in the door.
 Growing up, she knew she wanted a career where she could make a difference in people’s lives.
 She decided to pursue Nursing at IU.
 When she graduated, she dabbled in different types of surgery.
-She liked orthopedics the best, and decided to focus on joint replacement.
+She liked orthopedics the best and decided to focus on joint replacement.

 In 2011, Bethany left her position as the charge nurse of the operating rooms to work exclusively with Dr. Berend.
 She is responsible for triaging patient phone calls, facilitating patient visits during clinic, scheduling patients for surgery, and taking care of day-to-day needs within the office.
 Additionally, she is able to return where her heart is; in the operating room, assisting with joint replacements.
 She cares deeply about each patient and strives to make sure everyone is fully educated on their options.